jamestw13/cms-tech-blog/README.md

 ## Description

+A web log for tech news.
+Sign in and write posts about the latest in technology information.
+Read what other people are saying.
+Share your ideas through comments.

 ### User Story

 As a developer who writes about tech, I want a CMS-style blog site so that I can publish articles, blog posts, and my thoughts and opinions.

 ### Acceptance Criteria

 Given a CMS-style blog site:

 - [x] When I visit the site for the first time, then I am presented with the homepage, which includes existing blog posts if any have been posted; navigation links for the homepage and the dashboard; and the option to log in
 - [x] When I click on the homepage option, then I am taken to the homepage
 - [x] When I click on any other links in the navigation, then I am prompted to either sign up or sign in